Friday, October 31, 2025

 The Midea U Inverter Window Air Conditioner features a unique design that allows you to open the window when it’s installed.
 While it was recently recalled, the units available for purchase have been repaired, and it remains one of our top AC picks.

 The Midea U was the first AC to offer a true innovation over the classic window unit design: the ability to open the window while it’s installed.
-This is owed to its U-shaped design, which keeps more of your window accessible for some fresh air and more light.
+This is owed to its U-shape, which keeps more of your window accessible for some fresh air and more light.
 Unfortunately, the very design that made it so innovative also caused it to accumulate mold, and in the spring of this year, Midea recalled the units.
-We noticed Midea recently began selling the U again, and we confirmed with reps from the company that these units have been repaired to fix the recall issue.
-We demoted it from the top spot in this guide while we test the new units, but we still think it’s a worthwhile AC.
+Recently, Midea began selling the U again with repair kits included, so we retested it.
+It’s still a fantastic AC with unique features, but it’s not for everyone (more on that below).

-Read my full Midea U-Shaped Air Conditioner review.
+Read our full Midea U-Shaped Air Conditioner review.

 Best for large rooms